SadiqueAbdullah/Recommendations_with_IBM/README.md

 # Summary:

 1) There is very less data points (only 20 users) for testing.
+This is not enough to conclude a trend.

 2) The accuracy of train data increases with number of latent features.